DenzelGranadoz/weather-app/README.md

 * 7-day Forecast .- Shows the Weather forecast of the next seven days for the location entered.

 ## Improvements
+Features that can be added or improved on.
 * Better background image/color or a dynamic one(changes with AM and PM)
 * Custom alert box to warn user of an error
 * Favourite location widget section